semantic-release/cli/README.md

 Note that your CI server will also need to set the environment variable `CI=true` so that `semantic-release` will not perform a dry run.
 (Most CI services do this by default.)
 See the `semantic-release` documentation for more details.

+## Contribute

+Please contribute!
+We welcome issues and pull requests.

+When committing, please conform to the semantic-release commit standards.

 ## License

 MIT License